 Tim Heidecker, who produced This Place Rules, addressed the allegations on his podcast: "We have no professional relationship with Andrew at this time and have no plans going forward to have any relationship with him.
 We believe these women that came forward and, of course, totally condemn the type of behavior that Andrew's being accused of."

 "I just kind of spiraled into a mental health crisis," Andrew admitted in a YouTube apology video.
 He ended up in a psychiatric facility with panic attacks.
-He described his actions as "sex pest behavior" that he believes has been normalized among young men.
+He characterized his own behavior as "sex pest behavior" that he believes has been normalized among young men.

-Under extreme pressure, 7s disintegrate toward Type 1.
+Under extreme pressure, Sevens disintegrate toward Type 1.
 They become harshly self-critical.
 Binary in their thinking.
 Desperate to "fix" what's broken.

 "Up until this point, I didn't really realize that I had this pattern that had affected multiple people," Andrew said.
 "Before treatment, I had a pretty binary view of how things unfolded.
 It was either you're the good guy or you're the bad guy."

-His recovery path was characteristically Type 7: therapy, a 12-step program, and a reframe.
+His recovery path was characteristically Enthusiast: therapy, a 12-step program, and a reframe.
 "What I learned is there's actually a middle ground between fucking up and getting fucked over."

 He acknowledged using substances to "feel something" or "feel anything."
 He now has a girlfriend who's "dead sober," which he credits as part of maintaining his sobriety.